syncfusion-content/maui-docs/MAUI/Accordion/getting-started.md

 ## Defining accordion items

-The `SfAccordion` is a layout control with a vertically stacked list of accordion `Items` that comprise of the `Header` and `Content`.
+The [SfAccordion](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Accordion.SfAccordion.html) is a layout control with a vertically stacked list of accordion [Items](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Accordion.SfAccordion.html#Syncfusion_Maui_Accordion_SfAccordion_Items) that comprise of the [Header](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Accordion.AccordionItem.html#Syncfusion_Maui_Accordion_AccordionItem_Header) and [Content](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Accordion.AccordionItem.html#Syncfusion_Maui_Accordion_AccordionItem_Content).
 You can load any view in the `Header` and `Content` sections.
 Users can expand or collapse the content view by tapping `Header`.

 Here, the Grid is loaded in the Header and Content of accordion items.